-22 Pennsylvania Center for Advanced Manufacturing Careers, "Critical Shortages of Precision Machining and Industrial Maintenance Occupations in Pennsylvania's Manufacturing Sector," December 2010, http://www.paworkforce.state.pa.us/portal/server.pt/community/pa_center_for_advanced_manufacturing_careers/1890.

-may be helpful in preparing individuals for manufacturing work even if they do not lead to an increase in total manufacturing employment.
+&lt;sup>23 Pennsylvania Center for Advanced Manufacturing Careers, "Critical Shortages of Precision Machining and Industrial Maintenance Occupations in Pennsylvania's Manufacturing Sector," December 2010, may be helpful in preparing individuals for manufacturing work even if they do not lead to an increase in total manufacturing employment.

 - To the extent that federal policies lead to the establishment of new manufacturing facilities in the United States, those facilities are likely to provide only limited employment opportunities in the locations where they are built, as plants with more than 1,000 workers are now rare.
+Well over half of all manufacturing workers are employed in establishments with fewer than 250 workers.
 This suggests that there will be relatively few instances in which the siting of a new plant, by itself, will suffice to revitalize a community with a struggling economy. - Policies that promote construction of new facilities for manufacturing may be less effective ways of preserving or creating jobs than policies aimed at existing facilities, as new establishments are relatively unimportant as drivers of employment in manufacturing.